beampay-cannes/browser-extension/README.md

 - `--network, -n`: Specify the network (ethereum, arbitrum, avalanche, base, celo, linea, optimism, polygon, unichain, worldchain) - defaults to ethereum
 - `--dry-run, -d`: Perform a dry run without sending the transaction

+### EIP-7702 Delegation Detection

+The CLI automatically checks if the address derived from your private key has contract code, which indicates EIP-7702 delegation:

+- **🔗 EIP-7702 Delegation detected**: The address has EIP-7702 delegation code
+  - Shows the target address it's delegated to
+  - Displays the full delegation code
+- **📄 Regular Contract**: Address has contract code but not EIP-7702 format
+  - Shows the first 50 characters of the contract code
+- **👤 Regular EOA**: No contract code detected (standard externally owned account)

+This helps identify if you're using a delegated account that follows the EIP-7702 standard and shows exactly where it's delegated to.

 ### Supported Networks